Access to any of the services offered at St Helen's Private Hospital is available via referral.

 Am I able to have leave while in hospital?

-Day leave is permitted by the consulting psychiatrist outside group times.
+Day leave for Hampden Unit patients is permitted by the consulting psychiatrist outside group times.

 Am I required to attend group therapy?